ontodev/robot/docs/rename.md

 ### Missing File Error

-This error occurs when the file provided for the `--full` or `--partial` option does not exist.
+This error occurs when the file provided for the `--mappings` or `--prefix-mappings` option does not exist.
 Check the path and try again.

 ### Missing Mappings Error

-This error occurs when a `--full` or `--partial` file is not provided.
+This error occurs when a `--mappings` or `--prefix-mappings` file is not provided.